 5 - Second youngest GP winner

-Only 2 drivers have won a GP before turning 21: Antonelli climbed to the top step of the podium for the first time at 19 years, 6 months, and 18 days, at the China GP 2026.
-Max Verstappen, however, triumphed at the Spain GP 2016, debuting with Red Bull, also equipped with Brembo systems, at 18 years, 7 months, and 15 days.
+Only 2 drivers have won a GP before turning 21: Antonelli claimed his first victory at 19 years, 6 months, and 18 days old, at the 2026 China GP.
+Max Verstappen, however, triumphed at the 2016 Spanish GP, on his Red Bull debut, also equipped with Brembo systems, at 18 years, 7 months, and 15 days old.

 Finally, these are the records that Antonelli aims to break in Formula 1:

-Of the 7 drivers who have won at least one Sprint, a format introduced only in 2021 with the British GP, the youngest to achieve this was Oscar Piastri: during the Qatar GP 2023, he was only 22 years, 6 months, and 1 day old.
+Of the 7 drivers who have won at least one Sprint, a format introduced only in 2021 with the British GP, the youngest to achieve it was Oscar Piastri: during the Qatar GP 2023, he was only 22 years, 6 months, and one day old.
 Antonelli therefore has just under 3 years to break his record.

 In his career, Antonelli has not yet led an entire GP from start to finish.
-When he manages to do so in a GP where he also achieves pole position, victory, and fastest lap, he will accomplish a Grand Slam.
-The youngest to do so was Max Verstappen at the Austrian GP 2021 at 23 years, 9 months, and 4 days.
+When he manages to do so in a GP where he also achieves pole position, victory, and fastest lap, he will accomplish a Grand Chelem.
+The youngest to do so was Max Verstappen at the Austrian GP 2021 at 23 years, 9 months, and 4 days old.
 Antonelli therefore has 4 years to beat him.

-4 - Italian with the most wins in F1
+3 - Italian with the most F1 victories

-In the third millennium, the age of world champions has significantly decreased: Fernando Alonso in 2005 became champion at 24 years, 1 month, and 27 days; Lewis Hamilton in 2008 at 23 years, 9 months, and 26 days; and Max Verstappen in 2021 at 24 years, 2 months, and 12 days.
-However, the record belongs to Sebastian Vettel, crowned in 2010 at 23 years, 4 months, and 11 days.
-To beat this record, Antonelli has until 2026, 2027, 2028, and even 2029.
-If he succeeds, he would become the first Italian Formula 1 World Champion with Brembo brakes.
+In the third millennium, the age of world champions has significantly decreased: Fernando Alonso became champion in 2005 at 24 years, 1 month, and 27 days old; Lewis Hamilton in 2008 at 23 years, 9 months, and 26 days old; and Max Verstappen in 2021 at 24 years, 2 months, and 12 days old.
+However, the record belongs to Sebastian Vettel, who claimed the title in 2010 at 23 years, 4 months, and 11 days old.
+Antonelli has the opportunity to break this record in 2026, 2027, 2028, or even 2029.
+If he succeeds, he would become the first Italian Formula 1 driver to win the world championship with Brembo brakes.